freenas/freenas-docs/userguide/cli.rst

      -t		Dump System Information
      -v		Dump Boot System File Verification Status and Inconsistencies (if any) -z		Dump ZFS configuration
- Output will be saved to /var/tmp/fndebug

-For example, if you are troubleshooting your Active Directory configuration, try the following commands to generate and view the debug file:
+For example, when troubleshooting an Active Directory configuration,
+use:

 .. code-block:: none

    freenas-debug -a

-   more /var/tmp/fndebug

 .. index:: tmux